QueryClick/lunch-and-learn/session-two/README.md

 **Example:**
 We search Google for the current weather in Glasgow.
-Google takes your request, and sends its own request to an external API called “wunderground”.
+Google takes your request, and sends its own request to an external API called “Wunderground”.
 Wundergorund takes in the request and responds with the weather data.
 Google then takes that response of weather data, and displays it to you in a wee nice snippet.
 An API can be used to run specific code when requested to.